Scalable Expansion and Differentiation of iPSCs with CERO 3D

 - Stable pluripotency over many passages

-Pluripotent stem cells are inoculated as single cells directly into the CEROtube, where they undergo self-aggregation to form uniform cell clusters that can be expanded across multiple passages.
-This process achieves significant biomass increase with just ~2 minutes of hands-on time per day.
+Pluripotent stem cells are inoculated as single cells directly into the CEROtube, where they self-aggregate into consistent 3D clusters and can be expanded over multiple passages, requiring only about 2 minutes of hands-on time per day.

 Human iPSC after expansion in CERO 3D Incubator & Bioreactor tested for pluripotency.